arangodb/arangodb/Documentation/Books/Manual/Deployment/DC2DC/ArangoSyncWorkers.md

 The _ArangoSync Worker_ must be reachable on a TCP port `${PORT}` (used with `--server.port` option).
 This port must be reachable from inside the datacenter (by _sync masters_).

+## Recommended deployment environment

+The _sync workers_ should be run on all machines that also contain an ArangoDB _DBServer_.
+The _sync worker_ can be memory intensive when running lots of databases & collections.

+Consider these machines "cattle".